 More from Bama Hammer

-- Alabama Football: Crimson Tide needs its ‘Edge’ back
+- Alabama Football: 3 bold predictions for Crimson Tide defense

-- Alabama Football: Crimson Tide 2021 recruiting update
+- Alabama Football: Why the Crimson Tide will not cover against Mizzou

 Hugh Freeze has two victories over Alabama football as the Ole Miss Head Coach.
 Those two victories appear to have bought him immense good will among Ole Miss faithful.
 Otherwise, the Freeze record is 19-21 in SEC competition, including a 2016 SEC record of 2 wins against six losses.